orsonteodoro/gcf2/README.md

 ### Development mode progress

 LTO is mostly working and on par with a basic www setup.
 Current development is focused on systemwide CFI.
-Performance is degration is indiscernible mostly maybe except for loading times.
+Performance degration is indiscernible mostly maybe except for loading times.

 Systemwide Clang CFI support has been applied for many packages but there